aspose-total/Aspose.Total-Products/total/en/net/conversion/oft-to-rtf/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export OFT to RTF via .NET" h2=".NET API to Render OFT to RTF on Windows, macOS, and Linux without using Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+As a .NET developer, you may need to add OFT to RTF conversion features inside your applications.
+To do this, you can use the powerful file format manipulation APIs provided by Aspose.Total for .NET.
+Aspose.Total for .NET is a suite of APIs that allow you to manipulate various file formats, including OFT and RTF.

+Using Aspose.Email for .NET, you can easily convert OFT file format to HTML.
+Aspose.Email for .NET is a powerful API that allows you to manipulate emails and other message formats.
+It provides a wide range of features, including the ability to convert OFT to HTML.

+Once you have converted the OFT file to HTML, you can use Aspose.Words for .NET to render the HTML to RTF.
+Aspose.Words for .NET is a powerful API that allows you to manipulate documents in various formats, including RTF.
+It provides a wide range of features, including the ability to render HTML to RTF.

-If you are a .NET developer looking to add OFT to RTF conversion features inside your applications, [Aspose.Total for .NET](https://products.aspose.com/total/net/) file format manipulation APIs are the way forward.
-By using [Aspose.Email for .NET](https://products.aspose.com/email/net/), you can convert OFT file format to HTML.
-After that, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render HTML to RTF.
+By using Aspose.Total for .NET, you can easily add OFT to RTF conversion features to your applications.
+Aspose.Total for .NET provides a suite of powerful APIs that allow you to manipulate various file formats, including OFT and RTF.
+With Aspose.Email for .NET, you can convert OFT to HTML, and with Aspose.Words for .NET, you can render HTML to RTF.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}